 - The American flag from Apollo 16 mission (a telescope with at least 200 mm aperture is needed for this)

-What a the best Moon phases to observe?
+What are the best Moon phases to observe?

 Photo: Mare Serenitatis